-Many parents worry about how to coordinate potty training with sleep.
-When toddlers start potty training they begin to have a newfound awareness of parts of their bodies that can lead to disruptions in sleep, not only at nighttime but also for naps as well.
+Many parents worry about how to coordinate potty training and sleep.
+When toddlers start potty training they begin to have a newfound awareness of parts of their bodies that can lead to disruptions in sleep, not only at night time but also for naps as well.
 This is because the new sensation of needing to pee or poop can wake them up, whereas previously this didn’t bother them.
-For toddlers who are still using diapers while they sleep, they are also aware more of the feel of wet or dirty diapers.
+For toddlers who are still using diapers while they sleep, they are also more aware of the feel of wet or dirty diapers.

 One thing parents need to be aware of is that daytime potty training and nighttime potty training are entirely different.
 Toddlers first need to learn to use the potty, control their bladder and recognize when they need to go during the day.
 It often takes longer for a toddler to control their bladder when they are asleep.
 Some toddlers do it all at once, but most don’t.
 Parents shouldn’t be afraid to use diapers for longer at night.
 You actually can’t physically teach a toddler to hold their pee and poop at night.
 They’ll do it when they are developmentally ready (my 2 boys weren’t night trained until after 4 years old).
 Wait until they show you a week or two of dry diapers overnight and then give them the chance to test out underwear when sleeping – just make sure to have mattress protectors because occasional accidents are not uncommon.

 How to make nighttime training more successful.